 - AFP blood testing every 6 weeks until age 4

 These protocols have been in place for decades and have saved countless lives by catching the two most common cancers to which BWS children are prone (Wilms tumor and hepatablastoma) early.
 This allows treatment to begin at a time when the malignancy is small and very treatable.
 Read more about this aspect of BWS at cancer.net

 You are not alone

 Finding reliable information and resources on BWS can be challenging.
 BWCFI hopes to help with this by providing families with valuable information through conferences, informational videos, and the internet.
-Beckwith-Wiedemann Children’s Foundation International, an US Organization, is in partnership Many organizations worldwide.
-Here are a few our partners.
+Beckwith-Wiedemann Children’s Foundation International, a US Organization, is in partnership with many organizations worldwide.
+Here are a few our partners: